Glacitecture-Studios/syncra-engine/CONTRIBUTING.md

 ## Want to make a custom Syncra Runtime Library?

 **Please contact us first.** Generally, we don't mind people making custom external libraries for Syncra Engine but in the case of our Custom Runtime Libraries for different game engines, we ask that you get explicit authorization from us first.
-This is typically because

----
+This is typically because we may already have plans to expand to these engines and we want to avoid having the confusion between third-party CRLs (custom runtime libraries) and the official ones made by us.

 ## 🛠 Making Contributions